Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Conflict of interest

 \section{Conflict of interest}

 The authors declare no conflicts of interest relevant to this study.

 \acknowledgments We thank Judith Berner for assistance with implementing the stochastic parameterization.
+We also extend thanks to three anonymous reviewers for insightful feedback that helped to strengthen the the paper substantially.
 Computations for this project were performed on the MIT Engaging cluster.
 This research is part of the MIT Climate Grand Challenge on Weather and Climate Extremes.
 Support was provided by Schmidt Sciences, LLC.